Get the latest Galaxy Note 9 rumors here

 The Note 9 could turn its dual cameras on their side

-Dual cameras on the Note 9 is practically a given.
+Dual cameras on the Note 9 are pretty much a sure bet.
 The Note 8 was Samsung's first phone to add portrait mode, and the Galaxy S9 Plus has the setup, too.
+Samsung's moving forward here, not backwards.

 An image from OnLeaks and @91Mobiles shows a Galaxy Note 9 with side-by-side cameras instead of a vertical stack as we see on the S9 Plus.
 (For more on cameras, scroll to the wish list below.)